guybedford/chomp/README.md

 In the above, all `src/**/*.ts` files will be globbed, have SWC run on them, and output into `lib/[file].js` along with their source maps.

-The `##` and `#` interpolation syntax are special because unlike glob dependencies (which are also supported), they must be a 1-1 relation from dependency to target.
+The `##` and `#` interpolation syntax is special because, unlike glob dependencies (which are also supported), there must be a 1:1 relationship between a dependency and its target.

-Only files not existing or whose `src` mtimes are invalidated (or SWC itself is updated) will be rebuilt.
+Only non-existent files, or files whose `src` mtimes are invalidated will be rebuilt.
+If SWC itself is updated, all files that depend on it will be re-built.

 Specific files or patterns can be built directly by name as well, skipping all other build work: